justeattakeaway/pie-aperture/README.md

 # Run visual tests for a specific project
 # app-name - can be one of the following: nextjs-app, nuxt-app, vanilla-app
 yarn test:visual --filter=<app-name>
 ```

 #### Devices & Browsers
-A list of our tested browsers & devices can be found in the [WebDriverIO configuration](https://github.com/justeattakeaway/pie-aperture/blob/main/wdio.conf.js#L3-L15)
+A list of our tested browsers and devices can be found in the [WebDriverIO configuration](https://github.com/justeattakeaway/pie-aperture/blob/main/wdio.conf.js#L3-L15)

 ### Playwright